-It can take upwards of 60 days to find a home and another 60 days to close on it.
-If your current home has already sold but you’re not quite ready to move into your new home just yet, you may need to get a storage unit in the meantime.
+It can take upwards of 60 days to find a home and another 60 days to close on it before you decide to call the house moving services.
+If your current home has already sold but you’re not quite ready to move into your new home just yet, you may need to get a self storage unit in the meantime.

 Although it’s only temporary, you’ll want to make sure everything is organized just right to avoid damage and ensure important things are still accessible.
 Luckily, you can do just that by following some important storage unit packing tips.

 Water and pests in your storage unit can cause a lot of damage.
 The best way to protect your belongings is to line the floor of your storage unit with wood pallets.

 While not foolproof, this will deter rats, ants, and other pests from chewing on your boxes and making a home there.
 It’s also a great way to protect against water if a stored appliance wasn’t properly drained.

 Chances are, you’ll need to visit your storage unit at least once to get something.
 But when you don’t label your boxes or just label them by room, you’ll likely have to open dozens of boxes before finding what you’re looking for.